Loads of clubs in the greater New York area offer all kinds of recreational group rides and social activities.

-We are a loosely organized New York City Bicycle Club and Long Island Bicycle Club of competitive cyclists.
-Our rides cover distances of 50-60 miles at an average speed of 23mph, and feature smooth roads, moderate hills, and some of the most desired real estate in Long Island.
-There are no membership dues or fees, and all are welcome.
+Triangle Cyclists is an organized New York City Bicycle Club and Long Island Bicycle Club of competitive cyclists and racers.
+Our rides cover distances over 50 miles at an average speed of 23mph, and feature smooth roads, moderate hills, and some of the most desired real estate on Long Island.
+Contact us for membership.

 Staten Island Bicycling Association

 For over 25 years, SIBA has promoted bicycling on Staten Island for bicyclists who enjoy group riding but don’t want to race.
 There are rides and fun for all skill levels, and membership fees are modest.
 SIBA’s big annual event is the Pumpkin Patch Pedal in September, with ride choices of 25-100 miles through the rolling farmlands of central New Jersey.

 The Suffolk Bicycle Riders Association, Long Island’s largest cycling club, invites you to join us on a variety of rides and events.
 Organized in 1977, we are a club made up of all ages and cycling abilities.
 Active members enjoy riding together year round in a relaxed and friendly group atmosphere.
 Our rides range from short, easy trips for beginners, to moderately-paced tours with snack breaks, to fast, challenging rides for the more competitive minded.
 Volunteer club members organize group rides, leaving from various locations throughout Mid-Suffolk and the East End.
 Their routes provide us a wonderful variety of places to tour and explore.